 The dynamic addressing method requires a lot more equipment than the static address allocation method.
 However, it is easier to automate than the static address method.
 If you have a small network, you could easily operate a static method.
 However, the automation that is available with the DHCP system makes it more attractive to the administrators of large networks.

 Networks use hostnames as well as IP addresses to identify devices.
 Under the dynamic address system, the hostname stays the same, but the IP address associated with it will change frequently.
-Because of address changes, it is necessary to automate the mapping between the host names and IP address that are held in your networks Domain Name Server.
+Because of address changes, it is necessary to automate the mapping between the hostnames and IP addresses that are held in your network’s Domain Name Server.
 So, dynamic addressing requires automation tools.
-On the other hand, having to manually assign an address for each computer, mobile device and printer connected to the network can become very time consuming for administrators of large networks.
+On the other hand, having to manually assign an address for each computer, mobile device, and printer connected to the network can become very time consuming for administrators of large networks.

 As a small network grows, the recording of IP address allocations needs to be very strictly controlled.
 Any slip-ups in the listing of assigned addresses can result in networking disasters.
 So, you are going to need tools to help monitor IP address allocation even in small networks.